overture-stack/website/markdown/documentation/dms/installation/installation/index.md

 3. **You have administrator `sudo` level permissions on the environment you are deploying to** - Certain operations or programs may need to be run with you assuming the security privileges of another user (e.g. as an administrator).

-4.  **You have Bash shell 5.0.0 or up installed in your environment** - DMS Installer commands are run in a Bash shell.
+4.  **You have Bash bash 5.0.0 or up installed in your environment** - DMS Installer commands are run in a Bash bash.

-If you do not have SSH access, `sudo` capability, or Bash shell installed, you will need to acquire them.
+If you do not have SSH access, `sudo` capability, or Bash bash installed, you will need to acquire them.
 If you are part of an institution, you may need to consult with your IT department for support with these items.

 # Install Docker